PRO-2684/pURLfy/README.md

 | `ua` | `string` | `undefined` |
 | `continue` | `Boolean` | `true` |

-Under Redirect mode, pURLfy will call constructor parameter `fetch` to get the redirected URL, by firing a `HEAD` request using `ua` to the matched URL and return the `Location` header.
+Under Redirect mode, pURLfy will call constructor parameter `fetch` to get the redirected URL, by firing a `HEAD` request using `ua` to the matched URL and return the `Location` header or the updated `response.url`.
 If `continue` is not set to `false`, the new URL will be purified again.

 #### 🟠 Visit Mode `visit`